Bfrn/tank-ansible/README.md

-# Ansible Playbooks for deplying Tank cluster
+# Ansible Playbooks for deploying a Tank Cluster

 ## Prequisites